Lucie Périer

 ABOUT

-Flute player Lucie Périer is renowned for her use of silver boehm flute on traditional repertoire both on Irish music, and breton and french folk music for dancing.
-She has toured extensively in France with Normandy-based folk band Les Round'Baleurs, as well as fest-noz band and award-winner Trio Tarare.
+Flute player Lucie Périer is renowned for her use of the silver Boehm flute on traditional repertoire, both in Irish music and Breton and French folk music for dancing.
+She has toured extensively in France with the Normandy-based folk band Les Round'Baleurs, as well as the fest-noz band and award-winner Trio Tarare.

-«flute player Lucie Périer is exceptionnally good and reminds us of Brian Finnegan, one of the best flute players in Ireland» Ian Freedman, The Readifolk Radio Show, juillet 2014.
+"Flute player Lucie Périer is exceptionally good and reminds us of Brian Finnegan, one of the best flute players in Ireland," Ian Freedman, The Readifolk Radio Show, July 2014.